Musl libc

 It is recommended that you do this from a console environment.
 The machine should be rebooted afterwards.

-Reverting to Scudo
+Reverting to mimalloc

 You can pretty much perform the reverse process: